chipsalliance/firrtl-spec/spec.md

     2.  duplex flow,

-    3.  or source flow in all leaf subexpressions.
+    3.  or sink flow in all leaf subcomponents.

 4. The left-hand side and right-hand side types are not property types.